sedostheatre/sedos.co.uk/input/shows/2025-hedda-gabler.md

 *Hedda Gabler* plays at the [Bridewell Theatre](https://sbf.org.uk/whats-on/category/theatre/) from 8-12 July 2025.
 The box office will open soon.

-**Content warnings:** Contains strong language, references and depictions of suicide, mentions of rape and the use of a replica firearm.
+**Content warnings:** contains strong language, references and depictions of suicide, mentions of rape and the use of a replica firearm.

 **SPECIAL OFFER:** book any four (or more) shows in Sedos’ 2025 Bridewell season in one transaction and receive 25% off.
 The discount will be applied automatically at the [online box office](https://sedos.ticketsolve.com/ticketbooth/shows).